astronomer/docs/learn/deferrable-operators.md

 ![Standard sensor Grid View](/img/guides/standard_sensor_slot_taking.png)

-Because Airflow imposes default limits on the number of active runs of the same DAG or number of active tasks in a DAG across all runs, you'll have to scale up Airflow to concurrently run any other DAGs and tasks as described in the [Scaling Airflow to optimize performance](airflow-scaling-workers.md) guide.
+Because Airflow imposes default limits on the number of active runs of the same DAG or number of active tasks in a DAG across all runs, you'll have to scale up Airflow to concurrently run any other DAGs and tasks as described in the [Scaling Apache Airflow® to optimize performance](airflow-scaling-workers.md) guide.

 Switching out the `DateTimeSensor` for `DateTimeSensorAsync` will create 16 running DAG instances, but the tasks for these DAGs are in a deferred state which does not take up a worker slot.
 The only difference in the DAG code is using the deferrable operator `DateTimeSensorAsync` over `DateTimeSensor`: